Tarik Biberović: Domestic leagues

 Italic written statistics are current season's statistics.

 International

 Biberović competed with Bosnia and Herzegovina at 2016 FIBA U16 European Championship, averaging 7.1 points, 4.1 rebounds and 0.9 assists.
 Tarik played his best match against Latvia in this tournament and scored 16 points.

 In June 2018, he changed his international allegiance so that he could play for Turkey.
 On 23 February 2024, he played his international debut with Turkey against Italy in the EuroBasket 2025 qualification game.
 He recorded 27 points, 8 rebounds and 4 assists in a 87–80 defeat.
 On 25 February 2024, he scored 11 points (also 4 rebounds and 1 assist) including a game-winning buzzer-beater shot to give Turkey a 76–75 win.

 Personal life

 He was born in Zenica to Bosniak parents.
-His younger brother Faruk Biberović plays for Fenerbahçe Beko youth team Fenerbahçe Koleji Novotel.
+His younger brother Faruk Biberović played for Fenerbahçe Beko youth team Fenerbahçe Koleji Novotel.